top of page

 IN CONVERSATION WITH SOFIA DALAMAGKA

-SD: I started taking photographs as an amateur when I was 28 years old.
+SOFIA DALAMAGKA: I started taking photographs as an amateur when I was 28 years old.
 It was some kind of love which still continues to give me that feeling until today.
-For about 2 to 3 years I took a small break.
+For about two to three years I took a small break.
 Photography was my 'saviour' when I felt totally blank inside, when I was questioning my own existence.
 Between falling and creativity, I consciously chose the second.

 I try to evolve constantly by taking lessons, seminars, certifications of courses, by reading and studying a lot, by experimenting.
 Many times, success flirting with failure.
 And that's where all the magic hides, trying to overcome yourself and your expectations!